 - University fleet vehicles and vehicles rented in the University's name may only be used while traveling for University business.

-- Faculty and staff working in departments that do not own fleet vehicles should consult with the Fixed Asset and Purchasing Manager in the Business Office for rental procedures.
+- Faculty and staff working in departments that do not own fleet vehicles should consult with the Transportation Coordinator in the Public Safety Office for rental procedures.